AdobeDocs/livefyre.en/help/using/c-features-livefyre/curate-display-ugc.md

 ---
 description: Use Livefyre to curate and display UGC using a custom visualization.
-seo-description: Use Livefyre to curate and display UGC using a custom visualization.
-seo-title: Curate and Display UGC
-solution: Experience Manager
 title: Curate and Display UGC
 uuid:
 exl-id: 1af48d91-0f24-4759-b6c2-41828de158a9